spc-28/Solar-System/README.md

-This is A landing Page describing Solar System.
+This is a landing Page describing Solar System.